 - As a final but important note, choose fabrics wisely!
 Anything clingy, form fitting, or see through should be avoided.
 Some more see through fabrics can be solved by wearing a slip, which is worn under a skirt to keep light from travelling through the fabric when you stand in the sun, and also helps to decrease cling in some fabrics.

 Don’t be daunted.
 If you read these guides and realized your whole closet needs a modesty makeover, it’s okay.
-Nobody expects you to change right away.
+Nobody expects you to change all at once.
 Just try your best (and I really mean try) to dress to glorify God.

 Believe me, once you begin dressing modestly, there is nothing like the freedom you will experience.
 With modesty in dress, you will free yourself and those around you from near occasions of sin and selfish desires.
 You will be truly beautiful and pleasing to God, just like His Blessed Mother.
 Modesty will give you the freedom to be beautiful, just the way God made you!